qidydl/computercraft-things/README.md

 detail, and then callbacks can be registered with the sub-library.
 If you then made some pre-made callback templates for different kinds of operations, you could effectively make an unlimited Programmable Rednet Controller.
 In theory.

+Note: Since libCCEvent simply runs through the list of handlers for each event in order, the order in which handlers are registered can have a performance impact.
+The handlers that accept the greatest number or percentage of events should be listed before the handlers that will run more rarely.

+### Periodic Timers
+libCCEvent has several built-in periodic timer events that can be subscribed to.
+They work slightly differently than the other events: all timer event handlers always get to run, and the return value doesn't have an effect.
+Currently, the events are `periodic_timer_1s`, `periodic_timer_5s`, and `periodic_timer_30s`.
+They're based on a single combined OS timer every 1 second with a tick count to divide it down for the longer periods.
+It also uses the `parallel` API to hopefully be a little more efficient if there are a number

 ### ccEvent methods
 Method name | Description
 ------------|------------